Estonian nationality law: Undefined citizenship

 Persons of undefined citizenship who reside legally in Estonia can apply for an Estonian alien's passport.
 An Estonian alien's passport allows visa-free travel within Schengen treaty countries for a maximum of 90 days in a 6-month period.
-Alternatively they are entitled to naturalise as citizens and receive an Estonian passport, and more than half have opted to do so since 1992.
+Alternatively they are entitled to naturalise as citizens and receive an Estonian passport, and more than half have opted to do so between 1992 and 2009.

 The European Commission against Racism and Intolerance, Advisory Committee on the Framework Convention for the Protection of National Minorities and UN Special Rapporteur on racism Doudou Diène recommend to Estonia simplifying naturalization generally or for the elderly and economically marginalized, as well as encouraging registration of children born in Estonia after 1991 as its citizens.

 Dual citizenship

 Multiple nationality is legally not permitted.
-However, in practice, birthright citizens can hold multiple nationality.
-Naturalised citizens cannot hold multiple nationality.
+However, in practice, birthright citizens can hold multiple nationalities.
+Naturalised citizens cannot hold multiple nationalities.

 According to law, Estonian citizenship is forfeited by law upon voluntary acquisition of a foreign citizenship or entry into military or civilian service for another state.
 However, according to Article 8 of the Constitution, Estonian nationality by descent is inalienable and cannot be involuntarily revoked.

-A large number of Estonian citizens also possess Russian citizenship.